Aaron Rodgers: 2014: Second MVP

 The Packers then traveled to Seattle to face the top-seeded Seahawks in a rematch of the regular season opener.
-In the NFC Championship, the Packers were leading 19–7 with just over five minutes to go, but the home team's offense finally woke up and, with the assistance of a crucial Packers special teams gaffe on an onside kick, the Seahawks led 22–19, with 44 seconds remaining.
+In the NFC Championship Game, the Packers were leading 19–7 with just over five minutes to go, but the home team's offense finally woke up and, with the assistance of a crucial Packers special teams gaffe on an onside kick, the Seahawks led 22–19, with 44 seconds remaining.
 Rodgers quickly drove downfield to set up a tying field goal, only to watch from the sidelines as the Seahawks won the coin toss in overtime and proceeded to score the game-winning touchdown on their first possession.
 Rodgers was 19-for-34 for 178 yards and a touchdown, with two interceptions in the losing effort.

 Rodgers finished the regular season first in touchdown-to-interception ratio (7.6), lowest interception percentage (1.0%), second in passer rating (112.2), yards per attempt (8.4), and touchdown passing percentage (7.1%), third in touchdown passes (38), seventh in passing yards (4,381), and ninth in completion percentage (65.6%).
 He set an NFL record for most consecutive pass attempts (512) at home without an interception, and touchdown passes (41).

 Rodgers was voted the AP NFL Most Valuable Player for the 2014 season, receiving 31 votes, and was named NFC Offensive Player of the Year by the Kansas City Committee of 101 and Fed-Ex Air NFL Player of the Year.
 He was also named to the AP All-Pro team as the first quarterback, receiving 44 votes while runner-up Tony Romo received three.
 He was named to the Pro Bowl for the 2014 season.
 He was ranked as the second best player in the league among his fellow players on the NFL Top 100 Players of 2015.